 The bicep is broken up into 3 parts.
 The most well-known parts of the bicep are long head and short head.

-The long head of the bicep is the strip of muscle that runs along the outside of the arm and gives the bicep a peak when flexed.
+The long head of the bicep is the strip of muscle that runs along the outside of the upper arm and gives the bicep a peak when flexed.

-The short head runs along the inside of the arm and gives the bicep thickness when viewed from the front.
+The short head runs along the inside of the upper arm and gives the bicep thickness when viewed from the front.
 Ever seen a guy with huge arms when viewed from the side but looking at him straight on they look pretty regular?
 He’s having trouble developing the short head.

 The other, little known part of the bicep is the brachialis.
 The brachialis is a small muscle lies underneath the long and short head and affects your bicep peak as well, but not nearly as much as the long head.